 Key takeaways

-• If you have more pressing needs, such as paying off credit card debt, for example, you might consider alternative cards that don’t offer rewards but feature long intro APR offers
+• If you have more pressing needs, such as paying off credit card debt, for example, you might consider alternative cards that don’t offer rewards but feature long introductory APR offers.

 A rewards credit card is exactly what it sounds like: a credit card that rewards you for your purchases.
 Used responsibly, a rewards credit card can help you save money on everything from travel bookings to Amazon purchases.

-However, not everybody knows how to maximize their credit card rewards — and not everybody knows what a good rewards card can do for them.
+But not everybody knows how to maximize their credit card rewards or what a good rewards card can do for them.
 How do you earn a sign-up bonus?
-What types of rewards cards best suit your needs and what are the best ways to redeem your rewards?
+What types of rewards cards can best suit your needs, and what are the best ways to redeem your rewards?
 These questions are especially worth investigating if your credit card charges an annual fee.

 Are rewards credit cards worth it?
-In most cases, yes, as long as you’re not carrying a balance and the annual fee (if the card charges one) is less than the value of the rewards you earn each year.
-Here’s what you need to consider.
+In most cases, yes — as long as you’re not carrying a balance (on which you will have to pay interest) and any annual fees charged by the card are less than the value of the rewards you earn each year.
+Here’s what you need to consider when comparing your options.

-• You may be tempted to spend more than you can afford in order to max out your rewards or sign-up bonuses.
+For example, it can be tempting to spend more than you can comfortably afford in order to max out your rewards, which might put you at financial risk.
+The same goes for a sign-up bonus.

 Should you get a rewards credit card?

 Is it time to apply for a rewards credit card?
-If you don’t already have a good rewards card in your wallet, you may be leaving money on the table — especially if you travel frequently, buy a lot of groceries, pump a lot of gas or make a lot of retail purchases.
+If you don’t already have a good rewards card in your wallet, you may be leaving money on the table — especially if you travel frequently, buy a lot of groceries, pump a lot of gas or make a lot of retail purchases that can earn you points.

-If your budget matches the average household budget, you’re probably spending close to $5,000 per year on groceries and a little more than $2,000 a year on restaurants.
-By applying for one of the best credit cards for groceries, you could earn as much as 6 percent cash back on eligible supermarket purchases — and if you add one of the best credit cards for dining out, you could earn 3 to 5 percent cash back on restaurants and takeout.
+If your budget matches the average household budget, you’re probably spending about $5,700 per year on groceries and a little more than $3,600 a year on restaurants.
+By applying for one of the best credit cards for groceries, you could earn as much as 6 percent cash back on eligible supermarket purchases.
+Additionally, using one of the best credit cards for dining out means you could earn 3 percent to 5 percent cash back on restaurants and takeout.

 There are a lot of high-earning rewards credit cards with specialized bonus categories, so take the time to research your options and choose the rewards card that might be best for you.
-If you have travel expenses in your future, for example, you should definitely consider getting a travel rewards card.
+If you’re planning a vacation in the near future, for example, you should consider a travel rewards card.

 While most people will probably want a credit card that offers rewards, it’s worth noting that some non-rewards credit cards have their advantages.

-If you have existing credit card debt, for example, you would be better off prioritizing a long balance transfer offer over rewards.
-The Citi® Diamond Preferred® Card doesn’t earn rewards, for example, but it does offer a 0 percent intro APR for 12 months on purchases and 21 months on balance transfers.
-After that, the variable APR will be 17.99 percent to 28.74 percent, based on your creditworthiness.
-Balance transfers must be completed within four months of account opening.
+The Citi® Diamond Preferred® Card may be a good fit for a situation like this.
+This card doesn’t earn rewards, but it does offer a 0 percent intro APR for 12 months on purchases and 21 months on balance transfers.
+After that, the variable APR will be 18.24 percent to 28.99 percent, based on your creditworthiness.
+Balance transfers must be completed within four months of account opening to qualify for the promotional rate.

-This makes the Citi Diamond Preferred one of the best balance transfer credit cards on the market — and a much better money-saver (for someone with credit card debt) than a cash back card.
+This makes the Citi Diamond Preferred one of the best balance transfer credit cards on the market — and likely a much better money saver (for someone with credit card debt) than a cash back card.

 The bottom line